 Now let’s make the shrimp.
 Season the seafood with chili powder, paprika, cumin, coriander, garlic powder, salt, and pepper.
 Saute the shrimp, chop them into small chunks and lay them on half of a corn tortilla with shredded Mexican cheese.
 You want to use corn tortillas and not flour tortillas because flour tortillas just won’t get that same crispiness.

 Fold the top of the tortilla over and cook them in a pan with oil until crispy on both sides.
 We’re not deep frying the tacos but there should be enough oil to cover the entire bottom of the pan.
 Cook the remaining tacos, adding more oil as needed.
-Once the crispy shrimp tacos are golden brown on both sides, drain them on paper towels to remove excess oil.
+Once the crispy shrimp tacos are golden brown on both sides, drain them on paper towels to remove the excess oil.

 Top the tacos with tomatillo salsa, avocado, tomatoes, cabbage, cilantro, and cotija.
 Give them a give squeeze of lime and take one giant bite.
 I wasn’t quite sure how good these tacos would be but let me tell you, they were beyond words.
 So far I have tried these tacos with fish, shrimp, and chicken, all delivering.
 Delicious.